-From 2019, and following the request from the profession and after consultation with the Compliance Committee (COC) and Panel 4 at the 21st Special Meeting of the Commission, held from 12 to 19 November 2018, the closure period was changed to 1 January to 31 March, i.e. three consecutive months.
+From 2019, and following the request from the profession and after consultation with the Compliance Committee (COC) and Panel 4 at the 21st Special Meeting of the Commission, held from 12 to 19 November 2018, from 2019, the closure period was changed to 1 January to 31 March, i.e. 3 successive months of closure.

-This closure is implemented essentially through:
+The closure is essentially implemented through:

-- Legislative texts within the framework of Law No. 94-13 of 31 January 1994 on fishing activities, in particular, Articles 13 and 14 which relate to the species for which it is prohibited to fish and the Order of the Minister of Agriculture of 22 April 2019 on organisation of the swordfish fishery, and circulars sent to regional fisheries services to prevent and combat fishing for swordfish outside of the fishing season. - Administrative measures: no authorisations for landing or tranportation have been issued outside of the fishing season. - Control operations have been strengthened through mixed control campaigns involving the fisheries services, the marine guard and the national guard.
-Indeed, control missions are carried out during the closure period in fishing ports and markets so as to ensure compliance with the provisions introduced in this regard.
+- Legislative texts within the framework of Law No. 94-13 of 31 January 1994 on fishing activities, in particular, Articles 13 and 14 concerned with species for which it is prohibited to fish and the Order of the Minister of Agriculture of 22 April 2019 on organisation of the swordfish fishery, and circulars sent to the regional fisheries services to prevent and combat fishing for swordfish outside of the fishing season, - Administrative measures: no authorisations for landing or transportation have been issued outside of the fishing season, - Control operations have been strengthened through mixed control campaigns between the fisheries services, the marine guard and national guard.
+Control missions are effectively carried out during the closure period in the fishing ports and markets to ensure compliance with the provisions introduced in this respect.